uiua-lang/uiua/site/blog/uiua-0.18.0-text.md

 [lynn](https://github.com/lynn) did [work](https://github.com/uiua-lang/uiua/commits/main/?author=lynn) on the Uiua website.
 She did a lot to make its design a bit more modern, particularly the front page.

+Thanks so much to both of them!

 ## Thank You!

-There are lots of other small changes and improvements.
+The changes listed above are only a fraction those in Uiua 0.18.
 You can find the full changelog for this release [here](https://uiua.org/docs/changelog#0.18.0---2026-??-??).

-Thanks to Uiua's generous [GitHub sponsors](https://github.com/sponsors/uiua-lang)!
-You too could support Uiua's development and help pay my rent.
+As always, a huge thank you to Uiua's generous [GitHub sponsors! ❤️](https://github.com/sponsors/uiua-lang) You too could support Uiua's development and help pay my rent!

 You can join the [Uiua Discord](https://discord.gg/3r9nrfYhCc) to chat about the language, ask questions, or get help.
 We also do code challenges and discuss language features!